Degree: Computer Science Technology

 "Ultimately, the purpose of the software is to help domestic violence and assault centres prove what they do for funding at government level.
 Most of our customers are in the U.S., where reporting requirements are much more onerous than in Canada,” he says.

-Although Hogan’s days are awash in activity, he takes time out from his high-flying adventure to teach part-time at Sheridan in the Faculty of Applied Science and Technology, helping to judge student capstone projects and also working with the Centre for Mobile Innovation.
+Although Hogan’s days are awash in activity, he takes time out from his high-flying adventure to teach part-time at Sheridan in the Faculty of Applied Science and Technology, helping to judge student capstone projects and also working with the Centre for Applied AI (formerly known as the Centre for Mobile Innovation).

 “It was neat to be able to go back and teach in the program I graduated from.
 I love teaching, and really enjoy helping others get a head start,” he says.
 “It’s come full circle.”